 Interpreter Training at MCISThere are currently two options for Core Competencies training to become an interpreter with MCIS.
 Either Classroom-based, or Online-based.

-- You must be adequately fluent in both languages (English/French plus 1 more).
+- Language Proficiency: You must be adequately fluent in both languages (English or French, plus 1 more).
 Although we will teach you to work in legal, medical and other settings and the terminology related to those fields, you must have the language skills required to conduct fluent conversations in both these languages.
-If you only have novice skills in English/French or your other language, you will find it very difficult to be an interpreter.
+If you only have novice skills in English or French or your other language, you will find it very difficult to be an interpreter.

 Classroom-based Language Interpreter Training